Vegan Turkey Sandwich With Cranberry & Stuffing

 As a team that love to bring you vegan lunch ideas, how could we possibly miss out on something as festive as vegan turkey sandwiches, stacked with a stuffing patty and a dollop of cranberry sauce, these sandwiches are loved by the whole family!

-I initially thought of these sandwiches to use up left over Christmas dinner, but actually you could really make this sandwich any time of year.
+I initially thought of these sandwiches to use up left over thanksgiving or Christmas dinner, but actually you could really make this sandwich any time of year.
 It doesn’t have to be Christmas to enjoy the flavours of sage, onion and cranberry, right?!

 Here at Yum Vegan Blog we are firm believers in reducing waste and using up as much left over food as possible.
 I’m not sure about you but I try to make my Christmas dinner to create similar tastes and flavours to my pre-vegan days.